GalSagie/GalSagie.github.io/_posts/2015-11-23-ovn-l3-deepdive.md

 We can see that the first logical router port name start with 10f594b4, the same as the name of patch port 19.
-This means that this port is basically the logical switch default gateway and has the IP 10.1.0.1, it is treated as part of that logical switch in the pipeline (as we will soon see) Its peer port (20) is basically "part of the logical router side" and is later used in the pipeline for the routing process.
+This means that this port is basically the logical switch default gateway and has the IP 10.1.0.1, it is treated as part of that logical switch in the pipeline (as we will soon see).

+Its peer port (20) is basically its end point in the logical router side and is later used in the pipeline for the routing process.

 The following diagram tries to explain this better: